The Orchard & Garden

-In 2017, a grassroots neighborhood coalition met with the caretakers of Woodward to discuss the possibility of creating a food forest in Strawberry Mansion.
+In 2017, a grassroots neighborhood coalition formed with the goal of creating a food forest in East Fairmount Park, adjacent to Woodford Mansion.
 After years of planning and planting, in 2021 the Fair Amount Food Forest was born, a community-managed, local food source for the residents of the Strawberry Mansion neighborhood.
-Woodford is a proud participant in this initiative, with numerous plantings just outside the mansion’s south fence.
+Woodford is a proud supporter of this initiative, with numerous plantings just outside the mansion’s south fence.

 For more information on the Fair Amount Food Forest, visit https://www.fairamountfoodforest.org.